ryanmcdermott/3rs-of-software-architecture/README.md

 * Comments are no longer needed because good naming serves to clarify the meaning of the code.
 Comments are needed when business logic is complex, despite all simplifications that can be made.
 Comments are also needed when documenting functions/modules.

 ## 2. Reusability
-Reusability is more important to mankind than it is to just software itself.
-It is the sole reason you are able to read this code, communicate with amazing strangers online, and even program at all.
+Reusability is more important to the world than it is to just software itself.
+It is the sole reason you are able to read this code, communicate with strangers online, and even program at all.
 Reusability allows us to express new ideas with little pieces of the past.
-The mountains we stand on are the millennia of tectonic shifts, compacted geology, and the world as it was long before us.
-The heights of our programming achievements are no different.

 That is why reusability is such an essential concept that should guide your software architecture.
 We commonly think of reusability in terms of DRY (Don't Repeat Yourself).
 That is one aspect of it -- don't have duplicate code if you can abstract it.
 Reusability goes beyond that though.
 It's about making clean, simple APIs that when your fellow programmer reads them, they say "Yep, I know exactly what that does!"
-Reusability makes your code a delight to work with, and means you can ship features faster and faster.
+Reusability makes your code a delight to work with, and means you can ship features faster.

 We will look at our previous example and expand upon it by adding a currency converter to handle our inventory's pricing in multiple countries: